 2. Emerging Markets Program: Supports technical assistance activities to promote exports of U.S. agricultural commodities and products to emerging markets, including those produced using genetic engineering.
 Activities to support science-based decision-making are also undertaken.
 Such activities have included food safety training in Mexico, a biotechnology course for emerging market participants at Michigan State University, farmer-to-farmer workshops in the Philippines and Honduras, high-level policy discussions within the Asia-Pacific Economic Cooperation group, as well as numerous study tours and workshops involving journalists, regulators, and policy-makers.

 3. Cochran Fellowship Program: Supports short-term training in biotechnology and genetic engineering.
-Over the past several years, the program has provided education and training to over 200 international participants, primarily regulators, policy makers, and scientists.
+Since the program was created in 1984, the Cochran Fellowship Program has provided education and training to 325 international participants, primarily regulators, policy makers, and scientists.

 USDA researchers seek to solve major agricultural problems and to better understand the basic biology of agriculture.
 Researchers may use biotechnology to conduct research more efficiently and to discover things that may not be possible by more conventional means.
 This includes introducing new or improved traits in plants, animals, and microorganisms and creating new biotechnology-based products such as more effective diagnostic tests, improved vaccines, and better antibiotics.
 Any USDA research involving the development of new biotechnology products includes biosafety analysis.